GANmouflage: 3D Object Nondetection with Texture Fields: Introduction

 Using fur, feathers, spots, and stripes, camouflaged animals show a remarkable ability to stay hidden within their environment.
 These capabilities developed as part of an evolutionary arms race, with advances in camouflage leading to advances in visual perception, and vice versa.

 Inspired by these challenges, previous work~\cite{owens2014camouflaging} proposed the {\em object nondetection} problem: to create an appearance for an object that makes it undetectable.
 Given an object's shape and a sample of photos from a scene, the goal is to produce a texture that hides the object from every viewpoint that it is likely to be observed from.
-This problem has applications in hiding unsightly objects, such as utility boxes~\cite{callaghanwebsite}, solar panels~\cite{mit2017sistine,wired2016tesla}, and radio towers.
-Moreover, since camouflage models must ultimately thwart highly effective visual systems, they may provide a better understanding of the cues that these systems use, such as perceptual grouping and boundary detection~\cite{talas2019camogan,merilaita2017camouflage}
+This problem has applications in hiding unsightly objects, such as utility boxes~\cite{callaghanwebsite}, solar panels~\cite{mit2017sistine,wired2016tesla}, and radio towers, and in concealing objects from humans or animals, such as surveillance cameras and hunting platforms.
+Moreover, since camouflage models must ultimately thwart highly effective visual systems, they may provide a better scientific understanding of the cues that these systems use.
+Animal camouflage, for instance, has developed strategies for avoiding perceptual grouping and boundary detection cues~\cite{talas2019camogan,merilaita2017camouflage}.
+A successful learning-based camouflage system, likewise, must gain an understanding of these cues in order to thwart them.

 Previous object \nondetection methods are based on nonparametric texture synthesis.
 Although these methods have shown success in hiding cube-shaped objects, they can only directly ``copy-and-paste" pixels that are directly occluded by the object, making it challenging to deal with complex backgrounds and non-planar geometry.
 While learning-based methods have the potential to address these shortcomings, they face a number of challenges.
 Since even tiny imperfections in synthesized textures can expose a hidden object, the method must also be capable of reproducing real-world textures with high fidelity.
 There is also no single texture that can perfectly conceal an object from all viewpoints at once.
 Choosing an effective camouflage requires 3D reasoning, and making trade-offs between different solutions.
-This is in contrast to the related problem of image inpainting, which can be posed straightforwardly as estimating masked image regions in large, unlabeled photo collections~\cite{pathak2016context}.
+This is in contrast to the related problem of image inpainting, which can be posed straightforwardly as estimating masked image regions in large, unlabeled photo collections~\cite{pathak2016context}, and which lack the ability to deal with multi-view constraints.

 We propose a model based on neural texture fields~\cite{oechsle2019texture,saito2019pifu,portenier2020gramgan,henzler2020neuraltexture} and adversarial training that addresses these challenges (\fig{fig:model_pipeline}).
 The proposed architecture and learning procedure allow the model to exploit multi-view geometry, reproduce a scene's textures with high fidelity, and satisfy the highly conflicting constraints provided by the input images.
 During training, our model learns to conceal a variety of object shapes from randomly chosen 3D positions within a scene.
 It uses a conditional generative adversarial network (GAN) to learn to produce textures that are difficult to detect using pixel-aligned representations~\cite{yu2021pixelnerf} with hypercolumns~\cite{hariharan2015hypercolumns} to provide information from each view.